 A basic agenda is needed to reserve space, schedule a calendar listing, and plan the budget.
 The details of the agenda (content, speakers) can be fine-tuned along the way, but the basic time structure should be set before we begin planning.

 Speaker expenses can drastically affect the event budget.
 Some speakers are willing to provide their talk in exchange for vita experience and being published in the proceedings, and some are paid healthy honorariums and expenses.
 Some questions to consider for those who require an honorarium:

 - Can I negotiate the rate?

 - Have they ever worked for UGA before?
 Note: If the person is a former UGA employee (graduate assistant, faculty member, staff member), there is a lengthy process that must be followed as they must be put on payroll (which involves the speaker "applying" for a job at UGA).
-If your speaker has worked at UGA previously, it is essential that you let us know this as soon as possible but no less than 3 months in advance so that we can work with the appropriate offices on campus to get the person back in the payroll system.
+If your speaker has worked at UGA previously, it is essential that you let us know this as soon as possible but no less than 3 months in advance so that we can work with the appropriate offices on campus to get the person back on the payroll system.

 - Paperwork: There are multiple forms of paperwork that the speaker will have to complete before we can process payment.

-- Reimbursement guidelines: Speakers can only be reimbursed for travel expenses using State of Georgia rates and coach level air travel.
+- Reimbursement guidelines: Speakers can only be reimbursed for travel expenses using State of Georgia rates and coach-level air travel.

 Varies by location.
 Consider the following:

 - Room Rental: Some venues will charge a fee for space.